kswelsh/compilerAssignmentPartOne/README.md

 ## Purpose
 The purpose of this project was to simply create the lexical analyzer portion of a compiler.
 This is know as the first step of compilation.
+A 'language' was given to us at North Central College and we were required to create this entire program.